julianidiart/notes/videos/tech-lead-glue-work.md

   - Individuals should decide what they want to get better at, rather than being pushed into roles they don’t want.
   - It’s important to be deliberate about the skills one develops on the job.

+> "Choose deliberately.
+Choose a role that you'll feel successful and happy and proud to say you do, and that will teach you skills you want."

 - **Steps for Making Glue Work Visible and Valuable**

   1. Honest discussions about promotion paths and goals are critical.